 - New Madrid seismic zone: Overview of earthquake hazard and magnitude assessment based on fragility of historic structures NAHB Research Center, 2003.
 Prepared for US Dept of Housing and Urban Development, 110p.

 Save your paper as either a Microsoft Word or PDF file in the following format: L4_paper_AccessAccountID_LastName.doc (or .pdf) For example, Cardinal relief pitcher Trevor Rosenthal's file would be named "L4_paper_tjr26_rosenthal.doc"

 Submitting your work

-Upload your paper to the Fact Sheet Paper assignment in ANGEL by the due date indicated in the table on page 1 of this lesson.
+Upload your paper to the Fact Sheet Paper assignment in Canvas by the due date indicated in the table on page 1 of this lesson.

 - An "A" fact sheet is well organized and coherent, has no or few grammatical errors, meets the assignment's length requirement, and has been completely rewritten in your own words.
 Additionally, an "A" fact sheet includes several detailed and clearly-explained examples of scientific studies that postdate the original fact sheet.
 Examples from your own work on the topic are also included.
 Figures are easy to read, have appropriate captions, legends and axes, and they support the arguments made in the paper.
 An "A" fact sheet looks cool!

 - A "B" fact sheet is like that of an "A" fact sheet except that it may refer to scientific studies to back up most but not all of its assertions OR its assertions may only rely on the work of others and not on your own work.
 A "B" fact sheet's figures may have some minor flaws.
 Additionally, a "B" fact sheet may be an "A" fact sheet content-wise but it has minor grammatical errors or minor organizational problems, or looks kind of boring.
 A "B" fact sheet meets the length requirement.